proxystore/taps/docs/guides/apps.md

 Benchmarking applications are real or synthetic workloads that can be used to evaluate task execution and data management frameworks.
 TaPS provides a framework for the creation and execution of these applications.

-In TaPS, an application is composed of tasks which are the remote execution of function which takes in some data and produces data.
+In TaPS, an application is composed of tasks that are the remote execution of a function which takes in some data and produces data.
 Tasks can have implicit dependencies when the result of one task is consumed by one or more other tasks.

 TaPS provides many benchmarking apps out-of-the-box, representing a wide variety of domains, patterns, and charatersitics.